 Validity of the collective agreement between NPA and the State Police

-NPA informs that the collective agreement between NPA and the State Police, signed on 19 October 2006, is still in force, despite the State Police’s claims to the contrary.
+NPA confirms that the collective agreement between NPA and the State Police, signed on 19 October 2006, remains in force.
+Despite public statements from the State Police, the agreement has not lost its legal effect.

-- remain in force automatically if no new collective agreement has been concluded;
+- remain in force if a new agreement has not been concluded;

-- continue to be binding on the parties even after the original term has expired;
+- continue to bind both parties even after the original term has expired;

 - cannot be terminated unilaterally.

-Since no new collective agreement has been concluded, the 2006 agreement continues to be fully applicable.
+Since no new collective agreement has been concluded, the 2006 agreement remains fully valid.

 Full text of the collective agreement (PDF):